-Historically other treatment programs (not CPTT) adopted the 12-step model from Alcoholics Anonymous and believed that partners of sex and/or pornography addicts were “codependents” or “co-addicts”.
+Historically other treatment programs adopted the 12-step model from Alcoholics Anonymous and believed that partners of sex/pornography addicts were “codependents” or “co-addicts”.
 Our belief is that the partner is in crisis, often experiencing symptoms of PTSD.

 CPTT treatment also differs from other models in three unique ways:

-- The IITAP Partner’s program is based on research that shows that the partner has experienced trauma and/or PTSD as a result of the trauma of discovery.
+- The IITAP Partners program is based on research that shows that the partner has experienced trauma and/or PTSD as a result of the trauma of discovery.
 This treatment model addresses this trauma and also any past trauma in the partner’s history.
-Working with a certified CPTT assures the partner that she/he will get guidance regarding her/his current safety and assistance with her/his mental health needs.
+Working with a certified CPTT assures the partner that they will get guidance regarding their current safety and assistance with their mental health needs.

-- Our program differs from others because CPTT’s believe that disclosures should be done as soon after discovery with trained CPTT/CSAT’s professional.
-A partner cannot feel safe until she/he has received all the information.
-A disclosure is a lengthy process if done correctly so starting the process quickly is important.
-The disclosure will take place when both the CPTT and the CSAT feel the couple is stable and ready for the disclosure.
+- Our program differs from others as CPTT’s believe that the disclosure preparation should be started soon after discovery with a trained CPTT/CSAT professional.
+A partner cannot feel safe until they have received all the information.
+A disclosure is a lengthy process if done correctly, so starting the process promptly is important.

-- Lastly, Armour Addiction Services Inc. believes in treating the sex addict with compassion and helping the addict to improve his self-esteem by teaching him/her the skills of empathy, validation, and reassurance for the partner.
-When the addict learns how to rebuild the coupleship by being authentic and transparent and practicing relationship building with the spouse, self-esteem gradually increases with the long-term recovery skills needed to build a strong lifelong recovery program that will enhance the relationship building needed to recover from the damage of sexual addiction.
+- Armour Addiction Services believes in treating the sex addict with compassion and helping the addict to improve their self-esteem by teaching them the skills of empathy, validation, and reassurance for the partner.
+When the addict learns how to rebuild the coupleship by being authentic and transparent and practicing relationship building with the spouse, self-esteem gradually increases.
+These long-term recovery skills are needed to build a strong recovery lifestyle that will enhance the relationship building needed to recover from the damage of sexual addiction.